Please do get in touch for any collaboration/project ideas !

 Above Left: Example of net ecosystem exchange (NEE) measurements and light response curves (LRC) and ecosystem respiration (Reco) with a chamber connected to a LiCor 8100 CO2 analyser.

-Above: heather plant community enclosed inside a 30 cm diameter perspex chamber (NEE) with air in and outflow and the chamber, sealing with Sphagnum moss and the light and temperature (shielded) sensor inside the chamber.
+Top: heather plant community enclosed inside a 30 cm diameter perspex chamber (NEE) with air in and outflow and the chamber, sealing with Sphagnum moss and the light and temperature (shielded) sensor inside the chamber.

 Below: shading using mesh to achieve two different shading levels (LRC) and a hood for complete darkness (Reco), which together with cut and uncut soil respiration fluxes will allow estimating plant above and below ground respiration.

 Above Right: C export estimates for the three sites based on stream flow rates (CF: Control/Burnt; TF: Mown/Cut).
-Shown are average concentrations (pre- versus post-treatment period); the annual C export losses are around 2 and 30 g C per m-2 for POC and DOC, respectively.
+Shown are average rates for the pre- versus post-treatment periods for the three sites (i.e., NMW); the annual C export losses are around 30 and 2 g C per m-2 for DOC and POC, respectively.
+Fluvial C-export rates are upscaled estimates based on averaging monthly samples with very few missing months due to no flow (drought or frost) at the flow weirs.

-Above: Corresponding mean monthly Light Compensation Point (LCP) values based on the Light Response Curves (LRC) models (solving to find the light (PAR) required to obtain a '0' C balance or NEE flux - for daytime period only) during 2012-2014.
+Above: Examples of mean monthly Light Compensation Point (LCP) values based on the Light Response Curves (LRC) models (solving to find the light (PAR) required to obtain a '0' C balance or NEE flux - for daytime period only) during 2012-2014.
 Note the overall seasonal patterns, inter annual differences, but particularly the generally decline in the order of Nidderdale (green) > Whitendale (purple) > Mossdale (blue).
 Note: a lower LCP implies greater C uptake.

-The light response curve model allowed predicting monthly and thus annual C budgets per site (uncut, below left) and comparing managements (uncut vs burnt & mown, below right).
-The sites show clear differences as previous (Mossdale > Whitendale > Nidderdale) and, importantly, recovery of net C uptake is faster on burnt than on mown plots, particularly at Nidderdale (the site with minimal heather beetle damage):
+The light response curve models allowed predicting monthly and thus annual NEE C flux balance per site and comparing managements (uncut vs burnt & mown see above graphs).
+The sites show clear differences in net C uptake of unmanaged heather (Mossdale > Whitendale > Nidderdale) and, importantly, recovery of net C uptake post-management was faster on burnt than on mown plots, albeit heather beetle damage caused major issues, particularly at Mossdale and Whitendale.

 Overall net ecosystem carbon balance (NECB) was calculated by combining NEE with fluvial C fluxes (DOC & POC) and methane emissions (below using the median flux).
 This was done per site (left; combining uncut and managed scenarios including the areas managed) and per individual management (right; assuming the same fluvial export for all as only partly burnt and mown catchment streams were measured).
 However, there is considerable uncertainty as to the inclusion of fluvial C fluxes in the NECB; notably, a considerable amount of the DOC export has been shown to be many years old whilst the CO2 emissions from rivers can be very old carbon, distorting the meaning of adding DOC export to the annual NECB in relation to the current situation (Billett et al., 2015): "Inclusion of the evasion flux term in the NECB would be justified if evaded CO2 and CH4 were isotopically 'young' and derived from a 'within-ecosystem' source, such as peat or in-stream processing of DOC.
 Derivation from 'old' biogenic or geogenic sources would indicate a separate origin and age of C fixation, disconnected from the ecosystem accumulation rate that the NECB definition implies".
 Moreover, it is unclear how degradation at river conditions (light & temperatures) could have altered observed degradation measured at on land under air light and temperature conditions (Moody & Worrall, 2017), considering river temperatures can be different (warmer & cooler at the low and high range, respectively) and light penetration might be very different due to overall particle absorbance in a river from all angles.
 Therefore, the below tables show NECB values for both, including or excluding fluvial C losses (DOC & POC).